Advance Capital Management Inc. Sells 811 Shares of Comcast Co. (NASDAQ:CMCSA)

-Advance Capital Management Inc. decreased its holdings in shares of Comcast Co.
-(NASDAQ:CMCSA – Free Report) by 9.1% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+Advance Capital Management Inc. reduced its stake in Comcast Co.
+(NASDAQ:CMCSA – Free Report) by 9.1% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 8,127 shares of the cable giant’s stock after selling 811 shares during the period.
-Advance Capital Management Inc.’s holdings in Comcast were worth $338,000 as of its most recent SEC filing.
+Advance Capital Management Inc.’s holdings in Comcast were worth $338,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in the business.
-Corrado Advisors LLC purchased a new stake in Comcast during the fourth quarter valued at about $25,000.
-Kalos Management Inc. purchased a new position in shares of Comcast in the first quarter worth about $28,000.
-NewSquare Capital LLC increased its holdings in shares of Comcast by 134.3% in the first quarter.
-NewSquare Capital LLC now owns 752 shares of the cable giant’s stock worth $29,000 after buying an additional 431 shares during the period.
-GW&K Investment Management LLC purchased a new position in shares of Comcast in the first quarter worth about $29,000.
-Finally, Fortis Capital Advisors LLC purchased a new position in shares of Comcast in the fourth quarter worth about $29,000.
-Institutional investors own 82.85% of the company’s stock.
+A number of other large investors have also recently made changes to their positions in the stock.
+Ironwood Wealth Management LLC. raised its position in Comcast by 2.4% during the first quarter.
+Ironwood Wealth Management LLC. now owns 15,458 shares of the cable giant’s stock valued at $724,000 after purchasing an additional 363 shares in the last quarter.
+United Bank raised its position in Comcast by 17.4% during the first quarter.
+United Bank now owns 37,271 shares of the cable giant’s stock valued at $1,745,000 after purchasing an additional 5,532 shares in the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. raised its position in Comcast by 29.6% during the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 4,063,697 shares of the cable giant’s stock valued at $190,261,000 after purchasing an additional 928,627 shares in the last quarter.
+Covestor Ltd raised its position in Comcast by 104.4% during the first quarter.
+Covestor Ltd now owns 3,472 shares of the cable giant’s stock valued at $163,000 after purchasing an additional 1,773 shares in the last quarter.
+Finally, First Western Trust Bank purchased a new stake in Comcast during the first quarter valued at about $482,000.
+82.85% of the stock is owned by institutional investors.

+CMCSA has been the topic of several analyst reports.
+Barclays lifted their price objective on Comcast from $42.00 to $47.00 and gave the stock an “equal weight” rating in a report on Monday, July 31st.
+Wells Fargo & Company lifted their price objective on Comcast from $46.00 to $50.00 and gave the stock an “equal weight” rating in a report on Friday, July 28th.
+Bank of America lifted their price objective on Comcast from $49.00 to $55.00 and gave the stock a “buy” rating in a report on Friday, July 28th.
+TD Cowen lifted their price objective on Comcast from $46.00 to $50.00 and gave the stock an “outperform” rating in a report on Friday, July 28th.
+Finally, KeyCorp lifted their price objective on Comcast from $46.00 to $51.00 and gave the stock an “overweight” rating in a report on Friday, July 28th.
+Seven research analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $47.88.

 Comcast Price Performance